rtellez700/hw-sinatra-saas-hangperson/README.md

 SaaS app, including tracking the libraries it depends on so that your production and development environments are as similar as possible.

+1. How to create SaaS app
+2. How to version SaaS app
+3. How to deploy SaaS app
+4. Including tracking the libraries that it depends on

 **What you will do:** Create a simple "hello world" app using the Sinatra framework, version it properly, and deploy it to Heroku.